The Song of the Lark (novel): Part II: The Song of the Lark

 In Chicago, Thea settles close to the parish of a Swedish Reformed Church with two German women.
-She sings in the choir and in funerals for a stipend, and she takes piano lessons with Mr. Harsanyi.
+She sings in the choir and funerals for a stipend, and she takes piano lessons with Mr. Harsanyi.
 When Mr. Harsanyi learns Thea sings in a church choir, he asks her to sing.
 He is very impressed by her voice.
 Later, he meets with the conductor of the Chicago Orchestra and asks him who is the best voice teacher in the area; it is Madison Bowers.
 He then parts with Thea, explaining that her voice is her true artistic gift, not her playing.
 After several weeks of singing lessons, she takes a train back to Moonstone for her summer vacation.
 She has grown.
 She goes to a Mexican ball with Spanish Johnny and sings for them, feeling the pleasure of the audience for the first time.
 Back in her house, Anna reproaches her for singing for them and not their father's church.
 She returns to Chicago in the fall.